How to Master Real Estate Financial Modeling (REFM)

 - Create the pro forma—a sort of combined income and cash flow statement.
 This will include key metrics such as net operating income and cash flow to equity, as well as debt repayments.

-- Calculate the returns.
+- Calculate and report the returns.
 The model should include cash flow projections throughout all phases of the investment.

 - Run different scenarios.
 For example, the model may calculate how net operating income changes if an economic downturn leads to a lower occupancy rate.